ibadrather/RESTful_Infrastructure/server/README.md

 This guide will walk you through setting up, testing, and running the server component of the RESTful Infrastructure application.
 You’ll find both `Makefile` targets and direct commands to ensure flexibility in usage.

+If you want to read more about Database please go to `server/database/README.md`

 ---

 ## Dependencies